I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbspec/ns-usbspec-_usb_device_descriptor.md

 ## Members

-`bcdDevice`

-Identifies the version of the device.
-This value is a binary-coded decimal number.
+`bLength`

+Specifies the length, in bytes, of this descriptor.

+`bDescriptorType`

+Specifies the descriptor type.
+Must be set to <b>USB_DEVICE_DESCRIPTOR_TYPE</b>.

 `bcdUSB`

 Identifies the version of the USB specification that this descriptor structure complies with.
 This value is a binary-coded decimal number.

-`bDescriptorType`

-Specifies the descriptor type.
-Must be set to <b>USB_DEVICE_DESCRIPTOR_TYPE</b>.

 `bDeviceClass`

 Specifies the class code of the device as assigned by the USB specification group.

+`bDeviceSubClass`

+Specifies the subclass code of the device as assigned by the USB specification group.

 `bDeviceProtocol`

 Specifies the protocol code of the device as assigned by the USB specification group.

-`bDeviceSubClass`

-Specifies the subclass code of the device as assigned by the USB specification group.

-`bLength`

-Specifies the length, in bytes, of this descriptor.

 `bMaxPacketSize0`

 Specifies the maximum packet size, in bytes, for endpoint zero of the device.
 The value must be set to 8, 16, 32, or 64.

-`bNumConfigurations`
+`idVendor`

-Specifies the total number of possible configurations for the device.
+Specifies the vendor identifier for the device as assigned by the USB specification committee.

 `idProduct`

 Specifies the product identifier.
 This value is assigned by the manufacturer and is device-specific.

-`idVendor`

-Specifies the vendor identifier for the device as assigned by the USB specification committee.
+`bcdDevice`

+Identifies the version of the device.
+This value is a binary-coded decimal number.

 `iManufacturer`